MIT Strategic Engineering

 Designing Systems for an Uncertain Future

-So, here are some of the (admittedly big) questions we - and our sponors - are asking:
+So, here are some of the questions we - and our research sponsors - are asking:

 - Is the system reliable and does it perform robustly over a range of future operating conditions?
 What is its useful lifetime?

-- How easy is it to upgrade or modify the system by adding new functions, different features, infusing new technologies or scaling it up in size?
+- How easy is it to upgrade or change the system by adding new functions, different features, infusing new technologies or scaling it up in size?

-- How do man-made systems like roads, electrical power grids, airline networks etc... evolve over time and are there predictable patterns to such evolution?
+- How do man-made systems like roads and rail lines, electrical power grids, airline networks etc... evolve over time and are there predictable patterns to such evolution?

-- How does the underlying architecture of a system, its degree of modularity or decentralization impact its lifecycle properties such as its flexibility to evolve?
+- How does the underlying architecture of a system, its complexity and degree of modularity or decentralization impact its lifecycle properties such as its flexibility to evolve?

 - What is the future of our technological human civilization on Earth?
 What does it take to explore space in a sustained way?
-What are the real requirements for long term space exploration campaigns, and eventually for planetary colonies?
+What are the real requirements for long term space exploration campaigns, and eventually for building and operating planetary colonies?

-We try to answer some of these questions in rigorous and quantiative ways, developing - where necessary - new integrated approaches based on the principles of systems architecture and systems engineering, design, complexity science, management of technology, project management, strategy and economics.
+We answer some of these questions in rigorous and quantiative ways, developing new integrated approaches based on the principles of systems architecture and systems engineering, design theory, complexity science, management of technology, project management, as well as strategy and economics.

 We call our integrated approach Strategic Engineering.